 2

-The table below provides an example of how 144g of protein can be evenly divided throughout the day
+Below provides an example of how 144g of protein can be evenly divided throughout the day.

 Breakfast Morning Snack Lunch Afternoon Snack Dinner